FaisonZ/Bson/notes/post-thoughts.md

   * Note: The order of object keys will not be guaranteed, because maps
 * So I'm thinking now that I need to handle json Unmarshalling more closely
 * Time to refactor before moving on to floats

+* Decided to keep floats as 64 bit

+* Wrote the spec

+* The end